 I did take their sea sickness tablet and it made me so tired and drowsy, if I were to go again, I probably wouldn’t have taken it as I’ve not been sea sick before.
 The whale excursions are so pot luck because we met one girl who saw loads of pods of blue whales plus sperm whales, turtles, and other kind of whales, it sounded amazing.
 Whilst another saw just two blue whales.
 Turns out, if you don’t see any, you get your money back.

-- And obviously if you want to see the blue whales which to me was the main highlight of this town.
+And obviously if you want to see the blue whales in Sri Lanka, make sure you visit Mirissa!

-Personally if I were to do it again, I would have just stayed for the night and gone to see the whales in the morning and got myself a good smoothie bowl from Shady Lane before heading up to Unawatuna or down to Hiriketiya.
+Personally if I were to do it again, I would have just stayed in Mirissa for one night and gone to see the blue whales in the morning.
+You would have also popped by Shady Lane for a smoothie bowl before heading up to Unawatuna or down to Hiriketiya.